westoleaboat/django-CMS/README.md

 • Create, edit, and delete courses
 • Add modules to a course and reorder them
 • Add different types of content to each module and reorder them

+# Adding an authentication system
+You are going to use Django's authentication framework in your platform.
+Both instructors and students will be instances of Django's User model, so they will be able to log in to the site using the authentication views of django.contrib.auth.